Cold-weather biking: Approach to riding

 Bicycles parked in a rack in the snow.

 Signed "Conventional bike lane" with snow-covered road surface markings.

 Tom Babin, a writer from Calgary who penned Frostbike: The Joy, Pain and Numbness of Winter Cycling states that "[a]bout 30 to 40 per cent of cyclists bike year-round".
 Babin states that people who have not tried cold-weather cycling tend to be afraid of it, but once cyclists try winter biking, they find "it's a lot easier than they thought it would be."
 He also states that winter cycling has enabled him "to rediscover the joy of winter" because it can offer riders "beautiful moments" of quiet in the snow and a way to get outdoor exercise.

 Because slush and ice can jam derailleurs, some winter cyclists use the "same low gear all winter", even if they have a multi-speed bike.
 The OBLP states that cyclists biking in winter "slow down on turns and brake gradually" in icy conditions.

 The City of Ottawa states that some cyclists may use vehicular cycling techniques for winter biking, including taking control of the lane when appropriate: "Roads tend to be a bit narrower due to snow banks.
 Ride in the middle lane when necessary, which will prevent motorists from passing you too closely."

 According to the OBLP, some winter cyclists avoid major roads and use "low/slow traffic streets and winter maintained pathways."
 The OBLP states that some winter cyclists choose not to bike on "very cold, icy or ... snow storm" days, and take a bus or other commuting method.

+Cyclist riding a shared-city bike on a frozen urban surface in winter, illustrating adaptation of biking to icy conditions.

+In some regions where lakes, rivers or frozen urban surfaces are accessible, cyclists experiment with riding on solid ice or highly compacted snow, a variant sometimes referred to as “ice biking”.
+Unlike standard winter commuting on plowed roads, this form of cycling often requires specially adapted equipment or modifications to improve traction and stability on ice.
+While purposeful fat-tire bikes and studded tires are more common for snowy terrain, riding on bare ice introduces additional hazards including reduced lateral grip and increased risk of single-bicycle crashes.
+A recent case-study found that nearly half of all hospital-admitted biking accidents in snowy/ice conditions were attributed to surface slip events.